semuconsulting/pyubx2/README.md

 37.844
 ```

-The `payload` property always contains the raw payload as bytes.
+Attributes within repeating groups are parsed with a two-digit suffix (svid_01, svid_02, etc.).
+The `payload` attribute always contains the raw payload as bytes.

 ## Generating